romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

   text: t.text(1, 1000),
 }))

+User
   // Join message where authorId = id:
-User.join(Message, 'userId', 'id')
+  .join(Message, 'userId', 'id')
+  // after joining a table, we can use it in `where` conditions:
+  .where({ 'message.text': { startsWith: 'Hi' } })
   .select(
     'name', // name is User column, table name may be omitted 'message.text', // text is the Message column, and the table name is required